 Suddenly I was suspended in mid-air a few feet from the bottom of his cot, looking down at the scene of myself still leaning over the cot.
 I felt very puzzled and bewildered but it was all over in a couple of seconds.
 When I got back in my body my son was still repeating a line from the nursery rhyme. (p.17)

 There can be experiential overlap between lucid dreaming and certain types of out of body experience.
 This makes sense if we consider that whenever we are asleep and dreaming, we are ‘out of body’ in the sense of not acting out in our physical body and being cut off from it to a large extent on the sensory level.
 The physical body is naturally paralysed during sleep, so we take on a ‘dream body’ through which we experience the dream as a multi-sensory reality.
 Sometimes I read a person’s report of an OBE and I think: Well, if they hadn’t explicitly said that this was an OBE, I would have assumed it was a lucid dream.
 So it can seem open to interpretation.
 However, other OBE reports definitely do not describe dreams in any way or form as they do not arise from sleep.

 In terms of onset, the out of body experience (OBE) differs from lucid dreams in that an OBE might arise from the waking state, trauma, meditation, fainting, or in the midst of great physical danger.
 However, the OBE can also arise from sleep states such as hypnagogia, sleep paralysis, non-lucid dreaming, and lucid dreaming.

-– Clare R Johnson, ‘Surfing the Rainbow: Fearlessness and Creativity in the Out of Body Experience,’ Consciousness Beyond the Body (ed.
-Alexander De Foe) To read this chapter – or to download the whole book as a free PDF, click here.
+– Dr. Clare R Johnson, ‘Surfing the Rainbow: Fearlessness and Creativity in the Out of Body Experience,’ Consciousness Beyond the Body (ed.
+Alexander De Foe).

 Are OBEs dangerous?